15th Biennial International Conference

 Plenary panels – speakers

-On the Criminal Justice and Security in Central and Eastern Europe Conference
+On the Criminal Justice and Security in Central and Eastern Europe Conferences

 Cyber Criminology and Cyber Security